djaus2/EFBlazorBasics/README.md

 Includes Cascade delete and other features.
 Note that deletion of a Round deletes any activity in that round ...
 Cascade Delete.
-Whereas deletion of a Helper does not delete an activity that that Helper has volunteered for.
+Whereas deletion of a Helper does not delete an activity that the Helper has volunteered for.
 It nulls that entry in the activity.

 <hr/>